 - The Morgridge Metabolism Colloquium — An ongoing seminar series that features local and invited lecturers and brings together metabolism researchers to share ideas, expertise, and resources.

-- The Morgridge Metabolism Interdisciplinary (MMI) Fellowship — A competitive fellowship opportunity for graduate students and postdoctoral fellows designed to draw new interdisciplinary talent into our metabolism community from UW-Madison departments not typically engaged in metabolic research.
+- The Morgridge Metabolism Interdisciplinary (MMI) Fellowship — A competitive fellowship opportunity for graduate students and postdoctoral fellows designed to support their work toward metabolism-related challenges in a manner that transcends traditional disciplinary boundaries.

 - UW–Madison Metabolism Directory — A collection of scientist profiles across UW–Madison.

 - Updates from the Metabolism Community — News and publications from campus to increase the awareness of our experimental capabilities.